-Semester - IV Hours/Week - -2 Skill Based Elective - I Accounting Fundamentals with Credits -2 Course Code - 21UCC4SBE1AP Tally (Practical) Internal 40 External 60
+Skill Based Elective - I A • • • • • • • • • • • • • • • • • • • Accounting Fundamentals with Credits -2 Course Code - 21UCC4SBE1AP Tally (Practical) Internal 40 External 60

-- > To understand basic concept of accounting and the application of computers in accounting. - ➤ Applications of accounting by using accounting software
+To understand basic concept of accounting and the application of computers in accounting.

+Applications of accounting by using accounting software

-CO No. CO Statement Knowledge Level CO1 Recall the basic concepts of manual accounting K1 CO2 Explain the procedure for creating a company K2 CO3 Apply the accounting procedure for grouping of accounts and ledger creation К3 CO4 Analyse and generate financial reports K4
+On the successful completion of the course, students will be able to CO No. CO Statement CO1 Recall the basic concepts of manual accounting K1 CO2 Explain the procedure for creating a company K2 CO3 Apply the accounting procedure for grouping of accounts and ledger creation К3 CO4 Analyse and generate financial reports K4